Alexhuszagh/rust-lexical/lexical-core/README.md

 # Version Support

 Lexical-core is tested to work from Rustc versions of 1.24-1.35, and should work on newer versions as well.
 Please report any errors compiling lexical-core for any Rust compiler 1.24.0 or later.
+Please note the test suite require a Rustc version of 1.32 or later.

 # Changelog